 Once advanced to candidacy, you must submit a proposal to your advisory committee outlining the details of the research you hope to do to fulfill the dissertation requirement.
-Each program should have a process for the evaluation, defense, and endorsement of dissertation proposals.
-Endorsement of the proposal by the committee (ideally in written form) serves as the "contract" between the committee and you outlining scope of the project, and should occur prior to data collection.
-In addition, the Graduate School requires you to file (with Enrolled Student Services) a completed GS-ResearchApproval form with your committee members' signatures concurrently with your GS5D form.
-See Approval of your thesis/dissertation proposal topic below.
+Each program should have a process for evaluating, defending, and endorsing dissertation proposals.
+Endorsement of the proposal by the committee (ideally in written form) serves as the "contract" between the committee and you and outlines the project's scope and should occur before data collection.
+In addition, the Graduate School requires you to file (with Enrolled Student Services) a completed GS-Research Approval form with your committee members' signatures concurrently with your GS5D form.
+See Approval of your thesis or dissertation proposal topic below.